 - is unregistered and has number plates, including personalised or customised plates, still on the vehicle

 - has no VIN or Chassis number—cars manufactured before 1930 may use an engine number

-- is currently under a Number Plate Confiscation Notice issued by the Queensland Police Service (QPS), for more information on the notice you will need to contact QPS directly by visiting the Motor Vehicle Impoundment page on the QPS website
+- is currently under a Number Plate Confiscation Notice issued by the Queensland Police Service (QPS), for more information on the notice you will need to contact QPS directly by visiting the Motor Vehicle Impoundment page

 - is left-hand drive and under 30 years old